 If you have money to spare and you’re after the best electronic shifting experience in the MTB world, things can’t get much more exciting than XTR Di2.

-In terms of materials used, durability, and build quality, the mechanical and electronic XTR groups are pretty much the same.
+In terms of materials used, durability, and build quality, the XTR mechanical and electronic groupsets are pretty much the same.
 However, instead of on cables, XTR Di2 relies on wireless technology.

 This is an 11-speed groupset, though, so if you want to get 12 speeds (and achieve some weight and financial savings) you should purchase the mechanical XTR group.